Updated Title Publisher

 Veil of Chaos is by far the best Travel Ability in terms of getting around the battlefield.
 As you progress further into V Rising, you’ll notice that a lot of the bosses have the ability to get across the battlefield quickly or are so large that their attacks cover a wide range.
 Veil of Chaos allows you to do a second dash after your first, allowing you squeeze a little more distance between you and your foe.
 On top of that, it’ll also explode, dealing some damage to anyone who happens to be in close proximity to the illusion left behind.

 You get two slots for these, and these are your bread and butter of your loadout in V Rising.
-There are a lot of really useful spells to select here, many of which are highly situational, so we’ve selected four spells that we believe are useful for most situations.
+There are a lot of really useful spells to select here, many of which are highly situational, so we’ve selected eight spells for a few playstyles, build types, and niches.
+In some instances we even talk about great gem upgrades you can do for some better explanations.
+Below is a table with the spells we recommended, with a bit more of a meta analysis with our reasons why below that.

 Icon Name Description Location